-It’s the contest holder’s (customer) responsibility to buy any third-party elements, including any stock art.
-This will ensure the contest holder takes ownership of the stock art that's being used within the design they choose.
+It’s the client’s responsibility to buy any third-party elements, including any stock art.
+This will ensure the client has ownership of the stock art that's being used within the design they choose.

 If a designer uses stock art in a design, the designer will:

-Once the contest holder chooses the winning design, they will need to purchase the stock art and provide it to the winning designer so they can complete the design.
+Once the client chooses the winning design, they will need to purchase the stock art and provide it to the winning designer so they can complete the design.

-If a contest holder does not want any stock art used within their design, they must declare it in their design brief.
+If a client does not want any stock art used within their design, they must declare it in their design brief.
 This ensures that the designers have the right expectations when starting their designs, from the beginning.